hydraontopp/void/README.md

 Not all source files are protected by this license - Some third party libraries (Chakra, DX11) may be under different copyright.

 ## Developers
 Credit To: voidedman, mittch-xd, hydra0nt0pp & 1eakpocket.
+For the help of Void Client, also thanks to Lammy for base code.